 Agent-matching services supply them with serious, high-quality leads that take less time and effort to close than conventional leads.
 So even if they’re making less per individual deal, they’re closing more deals, making up the money in volume.
 Even better, the more deals they close, the more word-of-mouth referrals they’ll get — most of whom will pay full commission.

 🏡 Ready to buy a home?

-If you're ready to buy your next home, our friends at Clever can help!
+If you’re ready to buy your next home, our friends at Clever can help!
 Clever will match you with top-rated agents who know how to navigate your local market.
-Best of all, buyers in 42 states and Washington D.C. can get 0.5% cash back after closing!
-That's $2,000 on a $400,000 home purchase, just for finding your agent through Clever.
+Best of all, buyers in 42 states and Washington, DC, can get cash back savings after closing!

 Are Home Buyer Rebates Legal?